Anshu9b/Lead-Locking-System-App/README.md

   ### STEP4- curl= curl_easy_init() function ->  Initializes the CURL library for
    making HTTP requests (curl is a handle to the CURL session).
   ## curl_easy_setopt()- consists of 3 parameters
-- curl_easy_setopt
- curl_easy_setopt is a function from the libcurl library used to set various options for a CURL session handle.
+- curl_easy_setopt: function from the libcurl library used to set various options for a CURL session handle.
 This function allows you to specify details about the transfer, such as the URL to fetch, how to handle the response data, timeouts, and more.
  CURLcode curl_easy_setopt(CURL *handle, CURLoption option, parameter);
  handle: The CURL session handle obtained from curl_easy_init.